 Let’s be honest: healthy living is already a challenge.
-Keeping up with an exercise regimen and making healthy food choices can be difficult commitments, even under the best of circumstances.
+Keeping up with an exercise regimen and making healthy food choices can be difficult, even under the best of circumstances.

-Add in the routine-breaking fun (read: instability) of an RV road trip and the festive atmosphere (read: sugar-fueled insanity) of the upcoming holiday season, and your very best efforts to “live clean” might be well on their way out the window.
+Add in the routine-breaking fun (read: instability) of an RV road trip and the festive atmosphere of the holiday season, and your very best efforts to “live clean” might be on their way out the window.